Raymond O'Connor (actor): Life and career

-Raymond John O’Connor was born September 13, 1952, in the Parkchester neighborhood of the borough of South Bronx in New York City.
-Born to a typical Irish Catholic family, his early life included attending Catholic schools and minor brushes with law enforcement.
-This path led Ray to attend Belmont Abbey College, a Benedictine monastery in North Carolina.
-Ray had no intentions of entering the monastery although it was a remarkable intellectual, emotional, and spiritual experience.
-During and after college he dabbled with many jobs including working as a hard rock miner, drilling and blasting 795 feet beneath New York.
-Ray flirted with theater in undergraduate school and began pursuing it more seriously in graduate school in the mid-1970’s eventually jumping into the deep end of the New York Theatre scene and finding his sea legs with the First Amendment Comedy group and Medicine Show Theatre, an off-off Broadway experimental troupe.
+Raymond John O’Connor was born September 13, 1952, in the Parkchester neighborhood of the borough of South Bronx in New York City, to an Irish Catholic family.

+He attended Belmont Abbey College, a Benedictine monastery in North Carolina.
+He began performing theater in undergraduate school and pursued it more seriously in graduate school in the mid-1970's, eventually working with the First Amendment Comedy group and Medicine Show Theatre, an off-off Broadway experimental troupe.

-It was here that he met his wife of 38 years, Stephanie.
-They spent their early days together onstage at Medicine Show Theater and tending bar at Robert’s Restaurant in Hell’s Kitchen.
-They married in 1985 and moved to Los Angeles where Ray continued a successful acting career of nearly 40 years.
-Easily recognized, “Hey ain’t that the guy from….” were words frequently heard in his vicinity.
-His film and TV resume lists over one hundred productions not to mention his commercial work, for which TV Guide once dubbed him the “master of 60-second comedy.”
-Among others, Ray worked with such directors as Michael Bay, Mel Brooks and Blake Edwards.
-His notable film works include: The Rock, Off-Limits, Big Momma’s House, My Giant, Life Stinks, My Blue Heaven, Halloween 4, Just like Heaven, Inspector Gadget, and many other independent and big budget productions.
+There he met his wife Stephanie, who he married in 1985.
+He moved to Los Angeles where Ray continued his acting career.
+His film and TV resume lists over one hundred productions along with commercial work.
+His notable film works include: The Rock, Off-Limits, Big Momma's House,My Giant, Life Stinks, My Blue Heaven, Halloween 4, Just like Heaven, Inspector Gadget, and many other independent and big budget productions.

-In addition to his success as an actor, Ray was a talented and dedicated writer, penning many screenplays, short stories, and poems.
-A selection of his poetry can be found in the Golden Pen Writers Guild anthologies “This and That (and everything else)”and “The Writer’s Brush.”
-More than anything, he was a family man and considered his family his greatest work of art.
+In addition to his success as an actor, he was a writer, penning many screenplays, short stories, and poems.
+A selection of his poetry can be found in the Golden Pen Writers Guild anthologies “This and That (and everything else)” and “The Writer’s Brush.”

 O'Connor was in a number of films, some small roles and some larger.
 His first role was in the 1985 mini series Kane & Abel.
 He made guest appearances on several television shows, such as Seinfeld, Beverly Hills, 90210, Sister, Sister, Silk Stalkings and Babylon 5 (in the 5th-season episode "A View from the Gallery" as Mack).

-O'Connor died on October 9, 2023 from bladder cancer.
+O'Connor died on October 9, 2023, from bladder cancer.